-Mountain Dew mouth refers to the tooth decay that accompanies the frequent consumption of soda, particularly — as you may have guessed — Mountain Dew.
-The phenomenon is most common in the Appalachian region of the United States, where some 65 percent of children in West Virginia suffer from tooth decay, according to the Robert Wood Johnson Foundation.
+Mountain Dew Mouth refers to the tooth decay that accompanies the frequent consumption of soft drinks (pop soda), particularly — as you may have guessed — Mountain Dew.

 But how does this widespread dental drama happen and what can you do to ensure your teeth remain healthy?

 Many studies have associated a high intake of carbonated soft drinks, like Mountain Dew, with increased dental erosion.

 Carbonated soft drinks are bad for your teeth.
 It’s as simple as that.
 But the reasons aren’t quite so simple.

 A combination of sugars, carbonation, and acids within the beverages are credited with the dental damage.

 Sugar, carbonation, and acids weaken tooth enamel, the protective covering on your teeth.
 They also encourage the growth of bacteria in the mouth.
 Without enamel protecting your teeth, these bacteria can do significant damage.

 Mountain Dew Mouth is a phenomenon associated strictly with the greenish soft drink Mountain Dew.
 This soda has approximately 11 teaspoons of sugar per 12-fluid ounce (360 ml) serving — more than Coca-Cola or Pepsi.

 Mountain Dew also contains citric acid, an ingredient often used in lemon- or lime-flavored foods and drinks.
 Experts say this acidic ingredient adds another layer of danger to the drink.